houdini22/imagizer/README.md

 # imagizer

 Imagizer is a JavaScript library for image manipulation written in ES6.
 It supports both node.js (with node-canvas dependency) and browser!

 Imagizer effect algorithms are based on a [Jerry's Java Image Proccesing Library](http://www.jhlabs.com/ip/filters/index.html)

-Working demo you can find at [http://demo.imagizer.it/](http://demo.imagizer.it/)

 ## Installation
 ```